 After some research into various escape options, I came across Rolf Pott’s book Vagabonding; it was like a slap in the face.
 I levitated around for weeks, planning in secret, and not sharing my new dream with anyone.
-I sold my house and began to tear down my entire financial and social structure that I had spent the last 30 years building.
+I sold my house and began to tear down my entire financial-and-social infrastructure that I had spent the last 30 years building.
 I stopped buying things and started banking the money instead; funds add up far quicker than you can imagine once you stop buying things!

 Finally, on December 31, 2005, I walked out of IBM Global Services forever.
 One quick look back and I knew that I would never return.